Marine Corps Maj. Armendariz supports the 58th Presidential Inauguration

-U.S. Marine Corps Maj.
+WASHINGTON – U.S. Marine Corps Maj.
 Nicholas Armendariz, a Beaufort, North Carolina native, joined the Joint Task Force - National Capital Region (JTF-NCR) in support of the 58th Presidential Inauguration, which will take place Jan.
 20, 2017.
+The task force is charged with coordinating all military ceremonial support for the inaugural period.
+As a joint service committee, it includes members from all branches of the U.S. Armed Forces, including Reserve and National Guard components.

+“It is common to think, as a service member, that we serve at the pleasure of the President of the United States.
+It is an honor to be able to participate in an historic event such as the inauguration.
+I was 15 when I traveled with other students in my high school to watch the inauguration of President Clinton.
+I consider it also humbling to be part of a team, that as a whole is representing the fellow members of the US Marine Corps that are not physically serving at the inauguration, but are serving at home and abroad.” said Armendariz.

 |Date Taken: